Shemplo/Megaplan-API/Megaplan - API XLSX updater/README.md

 **Remark**: the first two columns of `xlsx` filed must be of special format:
 1. In the cells of the first column can be anything you want (this will be ignored)
-2. In the second column must be placed full names (as in Megaplan) of client This columns are already added to the format (you just need to describe the rest columns)
+2. In the second column must be placed full names (as in Megaplan) of client.

+This columns are already added to the format (you just need to describe the rest columns)

 If you've done properly the you will see the model of table that requires a confirmation: `yes` or `no`